When you think about Easter, you can’t help but think of “Peeps.”

 The lowly Peep had humble beginnings.
 Most folks know that in 1953 the Just Born Inc. company purchased the Rodda Candy Company of Lancaster, Pennsylvania.
 What is frequently forgotten is that Roscoe E. Rodda was the confectioner behind the Rodda Candy Company, and he probably produced the original marshmallow chick that we call a “Peep.”

 Roscoe Rodda was born June 1862 in Michigan near Lake Superior, the son of Simon & Elizabeth Rodda.
 Roscoe’s father was a copper miner from Tywardreth, Cornwall Co.
 England who immigrated to the United States between 1842 and 1870.
 From 1879 to 1887 Roscoe Rodda was a candymaker in Detroit Michigan working for Gray, Toynton & Fox.
 From 1891 through 1900 Roscoe ran his own company in Cincinnati, Ohio, calling himself a confectioner.
 He married and had several children.
 By 1910 he had moved to Lancaster, PA where he owned the Rodda Candy Company.
 By 1920 he had removed to Baltimore, Maryland, but in 1930 was a widower having moved back to Lancaster PA.
-Still a candymaker he lived with his widowed sister, Kate, and no doubt died there.
+Still a candymaker he lived with his widowed sister, Kate.
+According to his tombstone, located in Greenwood Cemetery, Lancaster PA, he died in 1941.

 To some, Peeps are more than a treat.
 Reportedly during the 1984 summer Olympics in Los Angeles, Carl Lewis, Olympic medal winner, lived entirely on a diet of peeps.
 Lewis said this week he owes all of his success to peeps.
 “If you were to take an honest picture for the magazine covers, you’d probably hang all four of my medals from the neck of one of those little guys,” Lewis admitted to reporters.
 “There is no doubt that a half-dozen peeps in the morning and another half-dozen at noon helped me in all the events, especially the long jump.”
 [Lehigh Montville, Boston Globe]